cicd-tools-org/cicd-tools/markdown/project_types/COOKIECUTTER.md

 # CICD-Tools

+This is documentation for an installation that sets up [cookiecutter](https://github.com/cookiecutter/cookiecutter) template CI/CD, [poetry](https://python-poetry.org/) and [pre-commit](https://pre-commit.com/) for your project.

-## API Documentation for Cookiecutter Projects
+## Installation Into Cookiecutter Projects

 For [cookiecutter](https://github.com/cookiecutter/cookiecutter) projects, CICD-Tools actually provides two "layers" of CI coverage: